Byongho96/TIL/Vue/03_Vue_Vuex_and_Lifecycle_Hooks.md

 ![03_lifecycle_hooks.PNG](./images/03_lifecycle_hooks.PNG)

 - **create**
-  The point when the vue instance is created
+  The point when the Vue instance is created

 - **mount**
-  The point when the vue instance is linked to the DOM
+  The point when the Vue instance is linked to the DOM

 - **update**
   The point when the DOM is updated

 - **destroy**
-  The point when the vue instance is destroyed
+  The point when the Vue instance is destroyed

 **Example code**